 Our global fundraising campaign is purposely easy to participate in.
 In fact, guests don't have to do a thing!
-Each time they say "no" to unnecessary room cleaning, we donate 3 EUR on their behalf to citizenMovement Foundation.
-From there, the money will go to our chosen charity partner World Bicycle Relief, shortening the distance between people and opportunities.
+Each time they say 'no' to unnecessary room cleaning, we donate 3 EUR on their behalf to the citizenMovement Foundation.
+From there, the money will be used to shorten the distance between people and opportunities through our chosen charity partner World Bicycle Relief and disaster response.

-Since 2018, citizenM donated over 2.6 million EUR to citizenMovement in support of their mission.
+Since 2018, citizenM donated over 4.8 million EUR to citizenMovement in support of their mission.